Making Important Decisions TogetherTeens Parents

-It is important for teens to be involved because it provides the opportunity to practice making decisions, while still receiving support and guidance from parents.
+It’s also important for teens to be involved as it provides the opportunity to practice making decisions, while still receiving support and guidance from parents.
 Being part of the process may promote teens’ confidence in making future decisions on their own.
 Young people may also have knowledge or information that parents don’t have that may inform the decision.
-Encouraging youth to share this information as well as their opinions ensures that teens and parents are “on the same page.”
+Encouraging youth to share this information as well as their opinions ensures that teens and parents are on the same page.

 Build A Decision-Making Partnership

-Parents are important sounding boards as teens both think and talk through decisions.
-We guide our teens to weigh the pros and cons of various options and consider the potential consequences of certain actions.
-When parents maintain open communication and encourage teens to participate in decision-making, we prepare them with the skills needed to make independent, wise decisions and establish a mutually respectful relationship.
+Parents are important resources as teens both think and talk through decisions.
+Guide your teen to weigh the pros and cons of various options and consider the potential consequences of certain actions.
+Encourage teens to participate in decisions.
+Doing so will prepare them with the skills needed to make independent choices in the future.

 Model how you thoughtfully make important decisions in your own life.
-When you seek advice from a friend or talk through different choices with your partner or spouse, you show your teen how partnering with others supports your ability to make important decisions.
+When you seek advice from a friend or talk through options with your partner or spouse, you show how partnering with others supports your ability to make important decisions.
 A decision-making partnership between parents and teens is an important strategy for promoting teens’ growing independence while balancing parents’ need to protect.

 When Things Go Wrong

-Even the best thought-out decisions can end up leading to consequences different than we had hoped.
-This may be when our teens need us the most.
+Even the best thought-out decisions can end up leading to consequences different than hoped.
+This is when teens need parents the most.

 Adolescence is the time to learn to fail and recover.
 Failure offers opportunities for new, wiser decisions to be made that are informed by experience.
 This is a good thing!
-When we come down hard on our teens when things go wrong, they may choose to stop telling us what goes badly in their lives.
-On the other hand, when we frame mistakes as opportunities for growth, they will invite us to guide them as they develop and try out a second (hopefully better!!) plan.
+Coming down hard on teens when things go wrong may prevent them from telling you what goes badly in their lives.
+On the other hand, framing mistakes as opportunities for growth guides them to try out a second (hopefully better!) plan.